 More than $1 billion in damages and losses have been amassed from six weather-related events between January and the beginning of July in 2018, according to the National Oceanic and Atmospheric Administration.
 Damages from weather-related 16 events totaled more than $306 billion in 2017.

-Outside of Mother Nature, a disaster planning should include plans to handle medical and health emergencies.
+Outside of Mother Nature, a disaster plan should include items to handle medical and health emergencies.
 Remember how many people were sick with the flu last year?
 Did you scramble to find coverage for everyone that was sick in your office?
 Could you have helped prevent the spread of germs with better planning?

 FEMA estimates up to 40 percent of businesses do not recover from a disaster.
 Recovery begins with planning long before a disaster even happens.
 Do you know what areas of your business can be impacted by disaster and how to manage those risks?